Research

 We use a combination of behavior, genetics, imaging, molecular biological and biochemical approaches to address these questions.

 There are a million and one open questions in the field of zombie fly and E. muscae biology.
 We’d love to know it all, but we can’t do it alone.
-We are actively seeking graduate students and postdocs to join the effort!
+We are actively seeking graduate students to join the effort!
 We are also happy to discuss possible collaborative opportunities in this new and exciting system.